MaksymStovpovyi/max-01-html-chall/README.md

 ## Module 1 Challenge

-* This repository is homework of Maksym Stovpovyi
+This repository is homework of Maksym Stovpovyi

-* January 2023
+* I added semantic tags to the html file
+* I organized the css file
+* i added comments